JacintaAshishie/LITA_Capstone_CustomerData_Project/README.md

 ## Data Sources
-The primary data source used here is capstone Customer_Data.xlsx downloaded from the LMS Incubator dashboard.
+The primary Data used here is CustomerData.xslx.
+This data provide the LITA at IncubatorHub and was made available for download from CANVAS.
+Other Similar datasets can be freely downloaded from an open source oinline such as Kaggle or FRED or any other repository sites.

 ## Tools Used